graphchecker/moodle-qtype_graphchecker/README.md

 ### Step 3: Configuration

-Go to the plugin configuration and set the URL to the Jobe server.
+Go to the plugin configuration (*Site administration > Category: Question types > GraphChecker settings*) and set the URL and, if necessary, API key for the Jobe server.
 If you are already running CodeRunner, you can simply copy the URL from there.

 ### Step 4: Installing required libraries on Jobe

 Our built-in checks use the graph library `igraph`, which needs to be available on the Jobe server.
 Be sure to install it on the Jobe server, so _not_ on the Moodle server!

 Assuming your Jobe instance runs on Ubuntu, you can simply do `sudo apt install python3-igraph`.
-Otherwise `sudo pip3 install python-igraph` should do the trick _(to do: test this)_.
+Otherwise `sudo pip3 install python-igraph` should do the trick.

 ### Step 5: Testing